We interviewed Rodrigo from Montevideo about gay life in Uruguay and also learned all about the origins of queer tango.

 This was the main reason why I started dancing tango with a male partner: to showcase the true roots of our tango history.

-#6 What’s the gay life like in Uruguay, was it easy growing up?
+What's gay life like in Uruguay, was it easy growing up?

 I never had any problems growing up.
 When I came out to my family and friends, it wasn’t a problem at all.
 Everyone supported and accepted me without any problems.